Ambulance Cover & Insurance

 • If you receive transport from an air or road service that is not government operated or recognised by your health fund

-• If you receive non-emergency ambulance transportation while you’re serving your policy waiting period.
+• If you receive non-emergency ambulance transportation while you’re serving your policy waiting period

-Simply select ambulance only cover or mix and match it with a hospital or extras package to increase your benefits.
+Once you know the type of cover you want, you can easily compare policies with our online comparison tool.
+Simply select “ambulance only” cover or mix and match it with a hospital or extras package to increase your benefits.
 Remember to consider the type of ambulance cover you require – emergency or comprehensive.

 Does everyone need Ambulance Cover?